ghuertaramos/ENMOD/readme.md

 Docker image to develop and analize ecological niche models (ENM).
- These scripts allows the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence files, ocurrence maps, and ENMs on batch mode.
+ These scripts allow the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence files, ocurrence maps, and ENMs on batch mode.

 ### Current available functions are:

 **Records.R**
- Downloads records from GBIF database and produces `.csv` files for query species.
+ Download records from GBIF database and produce `.csv` files for query species.

 **Clean.R**
- Eliminates duplicate records, not applicabble data (NA), and generates maps
+ Eliminate duplicate records, not applicabble data (NA), and generate maps

  **Rarf.R**
- Reduces the number of close records (less than 1km) using the grid method.
+ Reduce the number of records (less than 1km apart) using the grid method.
 It also generates maps for output records.
-It is not used for species with less than 30 records by default.
+This script is disabled for species with less than 30 records by default.

 **Pseudo.R**
- Generates pseudoabsence points from record data.
+ Generate pseudoabsence points from record data.

  **Vars.R**
  Extract climatic data from rasters based on species records.

  **Corrls.R**
  Generate correlation coefficients significancies and plots from climatic data.

+###Coming  soon:

+ **Thinsp.R**
+ Spatial rarefaction using ThinsSP algorithm (Aiello-Lammens *et al*.
+2015)

 **Maxent.R**
-Generates Ecological Niche Model for input species, it also generates output data for model evaluation.
+Generate Ecological Niche Model for input species, it also generates output data for model evaluation.

 ## Getting Started

-This  series of scripts are intended to work as a single pipeline but using the provided format for each script will allows the user to use own data.
+This series of scripts are intended to work as a single pipeline but using the provided format for each script will allows the user to use own data fro each function separately.

 ### Prerequisites